By: Katie Pusz, Copywriter, ImageSoft

 And wanders around, half-panicked that my nerdy self can’t remember where I parked my car.

-Eventually I find it though, and enjoy the lake view in my rear-view as I drive off, knowing that The Paperless Prosecutor Solution has maximized this county’s case processing efficiency and strengthened the safety of this peaceful community.
+Eventually I find it though, and enjoy the lake view in my rearview mirror as I drive off, knowing that The Paperless Prosecutor Solution has maximized this county’s case processing efficiency and strengthened the safety of this peaceful community.
 My only hope is that more prosecutor’s offices can better protect and serve their communities by sharing in the story of “I remember when…” instead of the daily, “we need more paper again!”